IsobelClarke1/EDSR-Mumax3-Simulations/README.md

 The parameters $\epsilon_z$, $\epsilon_x$ and $f$ are defined by the Kwant system in 'Tkwant CNT EDSR Simulator.py' and imported into the Qiskit simulation.

 **Output**:
-* A Rabi Oscillation plot showing the evolution of the qubit state defined by $|0\rangle$
+* Rabi Oscillation graph showing the evolution of the qubit state, $|0\rangle$
-* An animation of the Rabi oscillations over time and the corresponding oscillation about the Bloch Sphere.
+* Animation of the Rabi oscillations over time and the corresponding oscillation about the Bloch Sphere.
 All graphs and animations are saved.